MicrosoftDocs/sdk-api/sdk-api-src/content/netioapi/ns-netioapi-dns_interface_settings_ex.md

 ## -description

-Represents the DNS settings that can be configured on a given interface by calling the [**SetInterfaceDnsSettings**](/windows/win32/api/netioapi/nf-netioapi-setinterfacednssettings) function.
+Represents the DNS settings that can be configured on a given interface by calling the [**SetInterfaceDnsSettings**](/windows/win32/api/netioapi/nf-netioapi-setinterfacednssettings) function or retrieved for a given interface by calling the [**GetInterfaceDnsSettings**](/windows/win32/api/netioapi/nf-netioapi-getinterfacednssettings) function.

 ## -struct-fields